celo-org/docs/docs/getting-started/glossary.md

 The Ethereum Virtual Machine.
 A runtime environment used by smart contracts on Ethereum and Celo.

+## Externally Owned Account (EOA)

+An account owned by a private key which has full control to send transactions from the account by signing and submitting the transaction to the blockchain.
+All transaction on Celo must originate from an EOA, which pays for the transaction fees.

 ## Full Node

 A computer running the Celo Blockchain software that maintains a full copy of the blockchain locally and, in Celo, receives transaction fees in exchange for servicing light clients.